cmang/durdraw/README.md

 - Korben - https://korben.info/editeur-ansi-ascii-unicode-durdraw-creer-art-terminal.html
 - Jill Bryant and Venn Stone at Linux Game Cast - https://www.youtube.com/watch?v=HvZXkqg2vec&t=568s
 - LinuxLinks - https://www.linuxlinks.com/durdraw-ascii-unicode-ansi-art-editor/
-- Harald Markus Wirth (hmw) has made a Web .Dur Player in JavaScript: https://harald.ist.org/stubs/webdurplayer/
+- Harald Markus Wirth (hmw) has made a Web `.dur` Player in JavaScript: https://harald.ist.org/stubs/webdurplayer/

 If you write, podcast, vlog, or create content about Durdraw, or if you simply enjoy using it, I'd love to hear from you!
 Please reach out to me via the GitHub project page or at samfoster@gmail.com.